harvitronix/reinforcement-learning-car/README.md

 ### Basics

 Recent Ubuntu releases come with python3 installed.
-I use pip3 for installing dependencies for install that with `sudo apt install python3-pip`.
+I use pip3 for installing dependencies so install that with `sudo apt install python3-pip`.
 Install git if you don't already have it with `sudo apt install git`.

 Then clone this repo with `git clone https://github.com/harvitronix/reinforcement-learning-car.git`.
 It has some pretty big weights files saved in past commits, so to just get the latest the fastest, do `git clone https://github.com/harvitronix/reinforcement-learning-car.git --depth 1`.